sttk/sabi_redis-rust/README.md

     // Register a `RedisDataSrc` instance to connect to a Redis server with the key "redis". sabi::uses("redis", RedisDataSrc::new("redis://127.0.0.1:6379/0"));

-    // In this setup process, the registered `RedisDataSrc` instance cnnects to a Redis server. let _auto_shutdown = sabi::setup()?;
+    // In this setup process, the registered `RedisDataSrc` instance connects to a Redis server. let _auto_shutdown = sabi::setup()?;

     my_app()